Skip to main content

 RuleGroupTypeAny

-The query is an object of type RuleGroupType or RuleGroupTypeIC.
-If this prop is provided, <QueryBuilder /> will be a controlled component.
+Query object of type RuleGroupType or RuleGroupTypeIC.
+When provided, makes <QueryBuilder /> a controlled component.

 defaultQuery